 The main benefit is the proposal team can ensure their cost estimate and schedule data are always in alignment.
 They don’t have to waste precious proposal time comparing data between the cost estimate and schedule tools and making continuous manual adjustments to the data hoping they tell the same story.

 Even better, once the contract is awarded, project control teams can easily transition to creating and maintaining a schedule driven budget baseline in EVMax or MaxTeam using the P6 data.
-The current schedule activity status in P6 provides the basis for calculating work package earned value and producing the estimate to complete data.
-The schedule data in P6 is the single source for the budget, status, and estimate to complete data.
+The current schedule activity status in P6 provides the basis for claiming and calculating work package earned value as well as producing the estimate to complete (ETC) data.
+The schedule data in P6 is the single source for the budget, status, and ETC data.

-Call or schedule a demo today to see how the bi-directional cost and schedule integration functions in BOEMax can help your proposal teams create quality proposal data easier and faster.
+Call or schedule a demo today to see how the bi-directional cost and schedule integration functions in BOEMax can help your proposal teams create quality schedule and cost estimate data easier and faster.